DoDAO-io/dodao-aave-guides/generated/markdown/lending-in-aave.md

   Money gets deposited as aTokens which tracks the interest and grows automatically.
 It has a lot of advantages over exchange rate-based finance.

 * **Efficiency -** There is no limit for lending and borrowing, which is not possible in the case of traditional finance.
-No requirement to share any personal details with Aave.Aave eliminates the middleman, so the complete interest goes to the lenders.The ROI is very high when compared to lending on traditional finance.The liquidity provider can get discounts on collateral during a liquidity call, which is not typical in traditional finance.The interest provided in Aave is much higher, even for stablecoins.
+No requirement to share any personal details with Aave.Aave eliminates the middleman, so most of the interest goes to the lenders.The ROI is very high when compared to lending on traditional finance.The liquidity provider can get discounts on collateral during a liquidity call, which is not typical in traditional finance.The interest provided in Aave is much higher, even for stablecoins.